ess-dmsc/nexus-constructor/getting_started.md

 *Detectors* are a key component of any beamline.
 A detector comprised of an array of detecting pixels can be used to infer the angle that the neutrons/muons/photons scattered from the sample.

-Enter the "Add component" dialog and select "NXdetector" as the component type.
+Enter the "Add group" dialog and select "NXdetector" as the component type.
 Notice pixel data options appear.

 In this example our detector is comprised of a 16x16 grid of pixels.